We earn commissions from brands listed on this site, which influences how listings are presented.

 Opening a new bank account is very easy if you’re switching to an online bank.
 For a complete step-by-step guide, read our article on "How to Open an Online Bank Account".

-To open an online checking account in the United States, you must be a US citizen or resident alien, and you must be at least 18 years old.
+To open an online checking account in the United States, you must be a US citizen or resident alien, and you must be at least 18 years old, which works well for the 72% of Gen Zers who only want to bank online.
 Some online banks require a small initial deposit, which you can make by wire transfer from your old bank account.

 Your new online bank will ask you for the following: